 A failure to meet the specific minimum regulatory capital requirements to insure new business does not necessarily mean that MGIC does not have sufficient resources to pay claims on its insurance liabilities.
-While we believe that we have claims paying resources at MGIC that exceed our claim obligations on our insurance in force, even in scenarios in which we fail to meet regulatory capital requirements, we cannot assure you that the events that lead to us failing to meet regulatory capital requirements would not also result in our not having sufficient claims paying resources.
-Furthermore, our estimates of our claims paying resources and claim obligations are based on various assumptions.
+While we believe that MGIC has claims paying resources to meet its claim obligations on its insurance in force, even in scenarios in which it fails to meet regulatory capital requirements, we cannot assure you that the events that lead to MGIC failing to meet regulatory capital requirements would not also result in it not having sufficient claims paying resources.
+Furthermore, our estimates of MGIC's claims paying resources and claim obligations are based on various assumptions.
 These assumptions include our anticipated rescission activity, future housing values and future unemployment rates.
 These assumptions are subject to inherent uncertainty and require judgment by management.
-Current conditions in the domestic economy make the assumptions about housing values and unemployment highly volatile in the sense that there is a wide range of reasonably possible outcomes.
+Current conditions in the domestic economy make the assumptions about housing values and unemployment rates highly volatile in the sense that there is a wide range of reasonably possible outcomes.
 Our anticipated rescission activity is also subject to inherent uncertainty due to the difficulty of predicting the amount of claims that will be rescinded and the outcome of any dispute resolution proceedings related to rescissions that we make.